nordeim/LimeAura-Productivity-Suite/docs/prompts.md

 ---

 Yes, I have shared all the necessary documents.
 The third document is itself suggested additions/improvements to the original PRD shared.
 You may think deeper and think harder to deeply explore thoroughly and systematically to review, research and critique the design in a practical and implementable way.
 For example, how similar application should be designed and implemented.

+---

+Awesome job on your meticulous review, analysis and planning!
+Please keep up the good work in your rigorous and meticulous approach!
+Yes, please meticulously think/analyze, plan and then create a comprehensive and actionable `Project_Architecture_Document.md` with all the necessary mission/vision descriptions, project file hierarchy diagram with listing of key files and their descriptions, detailed mermaid diagram of the application logic flow, also mermaid diagram of user and application modules interaction.
+It should serve as a comprehensive single source-of-truth for a development to completely and unambiguously understand what the project is all about and how he should structure and build the envisioned codebase to realize the WHAT, WHY and HOW of the project.
+This is a very important and critical task for you as my technical advisor and partner, so take it with utmost care and due diligence.
+Please think deeply and think carefully to plan first before creating the comprehensive and complete PAD.